milankathiriya/flutter_questions/Readme.md

 1. What is Material design & Human interface design?
 2. How to achieve Material & Human interface design in Flutter?
 3. How to switch between MaterialApp & CupertinoApp manually without using any State Management approach?
-4. What is adaptive widget?
-How many adaptive widgets are come as pre-defined in Flutter?
+4. What is an adaptive widget?
+How many adaptive widgets have come as pre-defined in Flutter?
 5. What to do if a UI is not changing (state is not updating) in an AlertDialog or in a ModalBottomSheet?
-6. What to do if an error is occurred of "Material widget not found" while working in CupertinoApp parent widget?
+6. What to do if an error is occurred of "Material widget not found" while working in the CupertinoApp parent widget?

 ---